Cevide 2

 Additional evidence of authenticity is not required for a private document if:

-A) It was found in a government office
+A) It was signed in front of a notary public

 B) A. It is over 30 years old and found in the place it would naturally be kept